xavctn/img2table/README.md

 </li>
 <li>
 Table detection using only OpenCV processing can have some limitations.
-If the library fails to detect tables, you may check CNN based solutions like <a href="https://github.com/DevashishPrasad/CascadeTabNet">CascadeTabNet</a> or the <a href="https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/ppstructure/docs/quickstart_en.md#224-table-recognition">PaddleOCR implementation</a>.
+If the library fails to detect tables, you may check CNN based solutions.
 </li>
 </ul>